victorhsn/graphql-movies/README.md

 yarn start
 ```

-After installed the project will run the GraphQLServer at http://localhost:4000/ that you can access it from the browser to open the Playground and execute the Query/Mutation.
+It will run the GraphQLServer at http://localhost:4000/ that you can access it from the browser to open the Playground and execute the Query/Mutation as you can see below.

 ### Query
 ![Query](https://github.com/victorhsn/graphql-movies/blob/master/screenshots/graphql-playground.png)